 Meet the Team

-Emily Winslow is the Chief Investment Officer for Social Venture Circle.
+Emily Winslow is the Director of Investments & Impact, as well as the local network manager of Colorado.
 In this role, catalyzes and supports national and local impact investment deal flow, identifying and promoting best practices across the SVC network.
 This position manages network-wide deal flow generation, company screening, investment tracking and due diligence in addition to events and programming for the CO Local Network.

 Prior to starting All Wins Ventures, Emily achieved a deep understanding of impact investing as COO for PeakChange, an early-stage impact investing family office.
 During her time with PeakChange, she managed a portfolio of 40 direct investments and 11 impact funds on behalf of one of the pioneering leaders in early-stage impact investing.
 Emily has provided management consulting support for social entrepreneurs and their companies in Africa, Asia, and Central America, in addition to the United States.
 Furthermore, Emily has facilitated the operations of nonprofit and for-profit boards, helping to implement best practices, establish clear communications, and build organizational capacities.